mathildasoda/mathildasoda.github.io/menu/about.md

 **Flagship Pioneerings - Montai Health** (computational modelling scientist): Created a machine learning model to predict certain biological properties.
 On the side, my projects include improving and coding up Bayesian models in [Stan](https://mc-stan.org/) for inferrence of biological effects from 2D (quasi-spatial) and 1D data

-**Group One Trading LP** (trading analyst) Learnt option tradings and did some projects relating to it
+**Group One Trading LP** (trading analyst): Learnt option tradings and did some projects relating to it

 **Drexel Wireless Systems Lab** (research intern): Did research on sequential monte carlo